Who needs a business bank account?

 Do I really need a business bank account?

 Sole Traders and Limited Companies are under no legal obligation to set up a bank account for their business.
 However, it is considered best practice to have a separate account for your business transactions for a variety of reasons.

 A business bank account can help you to separate your business accounts from your personal banking, ensuring that your bookkeeping is clear and accurate.
-This makes it easier to keep up with the relevant reports needed for Irish revenue, while also making budgeting for your business a less daunting process.
+This makes it easier to keep up with the relevant reports needed for Irish revenue and makes budgeting for your business a less daunting process.

-A separate business account is also essential for vital tasks such as paying bills, receiving payments for customers and paying your employees and yourself.
+A separate business account is also essential for vital tasks such as paying bills, receiving payments from customers, and paying your employees and yourself.

 What do EEA nationals need when setting up a business bank account in Ireland?

-For AIB, Permanent TSB, Ulster Bank and Bank of Ireland, you will have to meet the bank at least once in person to finalise setting up your account.
-As mentioned previously, The Bank of Ireland is the only company who have a process for foreign business owners.
+For AIB, Permanent TSB, and Ulster Bank, you will have to meet the bank at least once in person to finalise setting up your account.
+As mentioned, The Bank of Ireland is the only company with a process for foreign business owners.

 In terms of documentation, you will need a certified copy of your ID and proof of address if you can’t provide the original.
 A bank or an official institution in your country can usually do this for you.
 However, we do recommend contacting an advisor at your selected bank directly to verify who can confirm the authenticity of copied documents.

 Frequently Asked Questions